Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-ServiceSwComponentTypeARElementAtpStructureElementSwcBswMappingSwComponentTypeAtomicSwComponentTypeInternalBehaviorSwcInternalBehaviorInternalBehaviorBswInternalBehaviorARElementAtpBlueprintAtpBlueprintableAtpStructureElementBswModuleDescription+ moduleId  :PositiveInteger [0..1]«atpVariation» Tags:vh.latestBindingTime =preCompileTime«atpSplitable»+internalBehavior0..*«atpVariation,atpSplitable»+internalBehavior0..1+swcBehavior1+bswBehavior1Software Component Template
+ServiceSwComponentTypeARElementAtpStructureElementSwcBswMappingSwComponentTypeAtomicSwComponentTypeInternalBehaviorSwcInternalBehaviorInternalBehaviorBswInternalBehaviorARElementAtpBlueprintAtpBlueprintableAtpStructureElementBswModuleDescription+ moduleId  :PositiveInteger [0..1]«atpVariation» Tags:vh.latestBindingTime =preCompileTime«atpSplitable»+internalBehavior0..*«atpVariation,atpSplitable»+internalBehavior0..1+swcBehavior1+bswBehavior1
-AUTOSAR Release 4.2.2

 In case of pattern A for each different type of service port one port on the Ser viceSwComponentType is created.